Palestinians in Gaza struggle to follow Israeli evacuation order and face dire water shortage

 Near the coast, the only tap water is contaminated with Mediterranean Sea water because of the lack of sanitation facilities.
 Mohammed Ibrahim, 28, said his neighbors in Gaza City have taken to drinking the salt water.

-The Israeli military's evacuation would force the territory's entire population to cram into the southern half of the Gaza Strip as Israel continues strikes across the territory, including in the south.
+The Israeli military's evacuation would force the territory's entire population to cram into the southern half of Gaza as Israel continues strikes across the territory, including in the south.

 Rami Swailem said he and at least five families in his building decided to stay put in his apartment near Gaza City.
 “We are rooted in our lands,” he said.
 “We prefer to die in dignity and face our destiny.”

 Others were looking desperately for ways to evacuate.
 “We need a number for drivers from Gaza to the south, it is necessary #help,” read a post on social media.
-Another person wrote: “We need a bus number, office, or any means of transport,” posted another.
+“We need a bus number, office, or any means of transport,” read another.

-The U.N. refugee agency for Palestinians expressed concern for those who could not leave their current locations, “particularly pregnant women, children, older persons and persons with disabilities,” saying they must be protected.
+The U.N. refugee agency for Palestinians expressed concern for those who could not leave, “particularly pregnant women, children, older persons and persons with disabilities,” saying they must be protected.
 The agency also called for Israel to not target civilians, hospitals, schools, clinics and U.N. locations.

-Officials at Gaza City’s largest hospital said evacuation was impossible.
-Al-Shifa was receiving hundreds of wounded every hour and had used up 95% of its medical supplies, hospital director Mohammed Abu Selmia said.
+Al-Shifa hospital was receiving hundreds of wounded every hour and had used up 95% of its medical supplies, hospital director Mohammad Abu Selim said.
 Water is scarce and the fuel powering its generators is dwindling.

 “The situation inside the hospital is miserable in every sense of the word,” he said.
 “The operating rooms don’t stop.”